Vehicles of Russian peacekeepers move freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, March 27.
-One passenger car and two trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+23 cars of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

 The vehicles were moving from Lachin in the direction of Khankendi.